Anukriti1008/Learning_Git_Functionalities/README.md

 # Samr
- codes written in layman language
+ codes written in for practicing Git

 #making changes